 Yeah, it’s great!

-What abut the Bloodstock festival in England?
+What about the Bloodstock festival in England?
 You’re playing there as well.

-Have you checked out any of the other bands on this festival ?
+Have you checked out any of the other bands at this festival?

 Not yet, but that’s what I’m planning to do tonight.

 Eh, no (laughs).

 Do you basically have the last word on what bands you want to tour with?